matloff/revisit/README.md

 ``` r
 print(apply(pima[,1:8],2,range))
 ```

-We could simply run this code directly if we were in the text-based version of **revisit**, since there we would have direct control of the R console.
-This is not the case in the GUI version.
-So instead, we add the code temporarily at the end of code editor, as line 16.
-We change the **Run Start Line** box to 16, and hit **Run/Continue**:
+We can run this code by switching to the Console tab and entering the above code in the box under "Run R Command" and pressing the "Submit Command" button.
+That gives the output at shown below:

 ![alt text](Screen4.png)